The-Strategy-Unit/HACA_Site/content/HACA_Registration.md

 <p>This year’s theme is</p>

-<h4>“Rising to the challenge: Analysis at the heart of health and care systems of the future.”</h4>
+<p class="custom-text">Rising to the challenge: Analysis at the heart of health and care systems of the future</p>

 <p>Registration is free of charge and open to all those working in or with the UK health and care system who are interested in how analytics in shaping the future.</p>